microsoft/moaw/workshops/fhir-on-azure/workshop.md

 - query the FHIR server using Postman,
 - update the FHIR resources using Postman.

+**Duration:** 2 hours

 ### What is FHIR?

-Fast Healthcare Interoperability Resources (FHIR, pronounced "fire") is a standard describing data formats and elements (known as "resources") and an application programming interface (API) for exchanging electronic health records (EHR).
+Fast Healthcare Interoperability Resources (FHIR, pronounced "fire" 🔥) is a standard describing data formats and elements (known as "resources") and an application programming interface (API) for exchanging electronic health records (EHR).
 The standard was created by the Health Level Seven International (HL7) healthcare standards organization.
 More information can be found [on the HL7 website](https://www.hl7.org/fhir/summary.html).

 ## Prerequisites

-1. **Azure Subscription**: You will need an [Azure subscription](https://azure.microsoft.com/en-gb/free/).
+1. **Azure Subscription**: You will need an Azure subscription - you can create one for free [here](https://azure.microsoft.com/en-gb/free/).
 Ensure that you have the necessary permissions to create resources, app registrations and assign roles within this subscription.
 2. **Postman**: You will need to have Postman installed on your machine.
 You can download it [here](https://www.postman.com/downloads/).

 ---